 The Cobalt Evergreen package will not carry ICU tables by default but may add them in the future if needed.
 When the package has ICU tables they would be stored under the content location for the installation:

 Pending updates will be picked up on the next application start, which means that on platforms that support suspending the platform should check

 SbSystemRequestStop instead of suspending if there is a pending restart.

 suspend_signals.cc for an example.

-The configurable options for Cobalt Updater configuration are:
+Currently, the only configurable option for Cobalt Updater configuration is:

 Each app’s Cobalt Updater will perform an independent, regular check for new Cobalt Evergreen updates.
 Note that all apps will share the same set of slots, but each app will maintain metadata about which slots are “good” (working) or “bad” (error detected) and use the appropriate slot.
 Sharing slots allows Evergreen to download Cobalt updates a single time and be able to use it across all Evergreen-enabled apps.